Ps 110 - The LORD said to My Lord

 26:22 Having therefore obtained the help which is from God, I have stood unto this day, testifying both to small and great, saying nothing apart from the things which both the prophets and Moses have said would take place, 23 That the Christ would suffer and that He, being the first to rise from the dead, would announce light both to the people and to the Gentiles.

-Rev 17:14 These will make war with the Lamb, and the Lamb will overcome them, for He is Lord of lords and King of kings; and they who are with Him, the called and chosen and faithful, will also overcome them.
+, and the Lamb will overcome them, for He is Lord of lords and King of kings; and they who are with Him, the called and chosen and faithful, will also overcome them

 19:11 And I saw heaven opened, and behold, a white horse, and He who sits on it called Faithful and True, and in righteousness He judges and makes war.
 12 And His eyes are a flame of fire, and on His head are many diadems, and He has a name written which no one knows but Himself.
 13 And He is clothed with a garment dipped in blood; and His name is called the Word of God.
 14 And the armies which are in heaven followed Him on white horses, dressed in fine linen, white and clean.
 15 And out of His mouth proceeds a sharp sword, that with it He might smite the nations; and He will shepherd them with an iron rod; and He treads the winepress of the fury of the wrath of God the Almighty.
 16 And He has on His garment and on His thigh a name written, KING OF KINGS AND LORD OF LORDS.